Lohries/Smart_Lamp/README.md

 # Smart_Lamp
-  This project was use in the first semester o the computer engeneering.
-The content is the source code of th Arduino, the documentation with more details and the direct link to Tinkercad, that shows the simulation of it.
+  This project was used in the first semester of computer engineering.
+It includes the source code for Arduino, detailed documentation, and a direct link to Tinkercad, showcasing the simulation.
-  A breve description to what I mean by the term "smart lamps" or "Lampada Inteligentes" (in Portuguese).
-The name can be explained by itself, it's a lamp that according to the light of the exterior area, in contact with a sensor, can autoregulta it's luminosity.
-Example: If you have a place with a lot of luminosity, the lamp will emmit a lower light, this is also true in an oposite direction, with less light, more luminosity by the lamp.
-  This can be expand in a big scale and in different areas, like public enviorments, industries and home, obviously with respect changes in the format, size, power and some components.
+  A brief description of "smart lamps" or "Lâmpadas Inteligentes" (in Portuguese): The name is self-explanatory – these are lamps that automatically regulate their luminosity based on the ambient light detected by a sensor.
+For instance, in well-lit areas, the lamp emits lower light, and in darker environments, it increases its luminosity.
+This concept can be scaled and applied in various settings such as public spaces, industries, and homes.
+Of course, adjustments can be made in terms of format, size, power, and components to suit different requirements.